opencap/protocol/API/AddressQuery.md

 GET https://cap.example.tld/v1/addresses?alias={alias}&address_type={address_type}
 ```

-See the [above](#2-host-the-following-endpoint-at-the-url-where-the-srv-points) for the return payload structure.
+See [above](#2-host-the-following-endpoint-at-the-url-where-the-srv-points) for the return payload structure.

-The payload can then be parsed and the user of the wallet can decide which address_type (currency type) they want to send to the recipient.
+The payload can then be parsed and the user of the wallet can decide which [address_type](/AddressTypes/README.md) (currency type and address version) to send to the recipient.